 - Appoint builder - Sign a contract with a licensed builder and make sure that the builder has appropriate insurance

 - Appoint a building certifier - Sign an agreement with an accredited building certifier to do the building inspections

 - Pre-start meetings - Contact Council engineers from the Development Assessment Team to arrange a pre-start meeting appointment.
 At this time the engineer will require details of the engineering consultant (RPEQ) and timing for the construction period (if required for engineering works on site)

 - Building or reconfiguration work - Comply with all approval conditions

 - On maintenance - Consulting engineer to contact Council engineers from the Development Assessment Team to arrange an on maintenance inspection.
 Payment of on maintenance security deposit may apply

-- Plan Sealing (for reconfiguration applications) - Lodge survey plan with council for signing and sealing
+- Plan Sealing (for reconfiguration applications) - Lodge survey plan with council for approval

 - Off maintenance inspection - Twelve months after the on maintenance inspection, engineering consultant to seek joint off maintenance inspection with Council’s engineers.
 This will determine if assets are acceptable to be handed over to Council.
 A final acceptance letter will be given at this time.
 Where any securities are held for maintenance purposes, these will be released upon final acceptance

 - Titles Office (for reconfiguration applications) - Lodge the sealed plan with the Titles Office.